MicrosoftDocs/cloud-adoption-framework/docs/scenarios/wvd/landing-zone-citrix/citrix-management-monitoring.md

   - Use Task Manager or Citrix Monitor to look for applications that are causing the high disk usage.
 Investigate what might be causing the high disk usage.
 Use this metric with other logical and physical disk metrics.
   - If all activity looks normal, look for a way to move the applications to disks that have higher performing disk subsystems.
 - PhysicalDisk\%Disk Time (_total)
-  - This counter represents the amount of time that phe Physical disk is active.
+  - This counter represents the amount of time that the Physical disk is active.
   - Alert when the % disk time is greater than 90% for 15 minutes.
   - Use Task Manager or Citrix Monitor to look for applications that are causing the high disk usage.
 Investigate what might be causing the high disk usage.
 Use this metric with other logical and physical disk metrics.
   - If all activity looks normal, look for a way to move the applications to disks that have higher performing disk subsystems.
 - PhysicalDisk\Current disk queue length
-  - This counter represents the number transactions that waiting for the physical disk to process them.
+  - This counter represents the number of transactions that are waiting for the physical disk to process their disk requests.
   - Alert when the current disk queue is greater than 3 for 15 minutes.
   - Use Task Manager or Citrix Monitor to look for applications that are causing the high disk usage.
 Investigate what might be causing the high disk usage.
 Use this metric with other logical and physical disk metrics.
   - If all activity looks normal, look for a way to move the applications to disks that have higher performing disk subsystems.
 - Network Interface\Bytes Total/sec
   - This counter shows the rate at which the network adaptor is processing data packets for the network.
-  - Alert when Bytes Total per second is greater than 80% of the NIC’s capacity for 5 minutes.
+  - Alert when Bytes Total per second is greater than 80% of the NIC capacity for 5 minutes.
-  - Use Task Manager Ltp ;ook for applications that are causing the high network usage.
+  - Use Task Manager to look for applications that are causing the high network usage.
 Try to determine what might be causing the high network utilization.
 Use this metric with other logical and physical network metrics.
   - If all activity looks normal, look for a way to increase the network bandwidth or increase the capacity to the delivery group.
 - User Input Delay per Session\Max Input Delay
   - This metric provides the maximum input delay for the session in milliseconds.
 The metric measures the time from when the user provides mouse or keyboard input until the input is processed by the system.